Maksim23123/manga-translator-new/docs/design/pipelines_system_design.md

 - Graph artifacts: `.pygraph` files written initially into `<project>/temp/pipelines/` (draft) while editing; on project save the draft file is promoted into `<project>/pipelines/` and the pointer status flips to `final`.
 Naming still follows collision-free rules (e.g., `Pipeline (2).pygraph`).
 Current stub storage writes to `data/pipelines/` (with `drafts/` subfolder) until project-level integration arrives.
 - Pre-project fallback: when there is no project path yet (e.g., new project before first save), write drafts to a shared temp root (e.g., `data/temp/pipelines` or an OS cache dir); on first save, switch the base to `<project>/temp/pipelines/`, promote drafts to `<project>/pipelines/`, and periodically sweep the shared temp root to avoid orphans.
 - In-memory caches: application keeps a `PipelineCollection` for the current project and tracks the active `PipelineUnit`; PyFlow instance holds the live graph.
 The interaction manager resolves pointers to decide whether to load draft or final files.
+- Active switch rule: when changing the active pipeline, persist the current pipeline’s graph to its draft path before switching (at minimum when marked dirty), then load the newly selected pipeline into PyFlow.
 - Cleanup rules: deleting a pipeline queues its draft/final graph files for removal; project switching clears cached state, removes orphaned drafts, and resets PyFlow to a blank graph.
+- Promotion semantics: on project save, promote draft graphs into `<project>/pipelines/`, update graph pointers to `final`, replace prior finals, and if promotion fails keep the existing final and surface/log the error instead of leaving the pipeline unusable.

 ## 5. Events & Communication
 - Pipeline event bus (mirrors doc-unit pattern) emits: `PipelineListUpdated`, `PipelineAdded`, `PipelineRemoved`, `PipelineRenamed`, `ActivePipelineChanged`, `PipelineGraphDirtyChanged`, and `PreviewImagePathChanged`.